takahirohonda/portfolio-site-jekyll/_posts/creative-writing/poetry/2022/2022-03-22-body-of-water.md

 I swam towards the artefact to inspect it,

-It was a dead body of a soldier.
+It was a dead body of me.

 My feet touched the sandy bottom and I thought to myself,